isunuri/DIGITAL-FILTER-DESIGN/README.md

 Practiced accurate simulation timing and debugging using Vivado's simulation waveform viewer and console outputs.

 # Practical Applications of FIR Filters:
-Audio and Speech Processing: FIR filters are used to remove noise or enhance certain sound frequencies.

 1. Image Processing: Edge smoothing, sharpening, and feature detection use FIR filtering.